zonemaster/zonemaster-backend/docs/API.md

 #### `"error"`

 * If any parameter fails to be validated an error code of -32602 is returned.
-The `data` properties contains an array of all error.
+The `data` properties contains an array of all error, see [Validation error data].

   Example of error response: